 Around this time Hal Newell and his wife Shelly made their way out to Death Valley from their home base in Big Sur.
 Hal had been encouraged to do so by his father, Gordon Newell, the celebrated Monterey Peninsula sculptor noted for his striking mid-century stone forms.
 He is responsible for the twin granite Haupt Fountains that consciously frame the White House from the Ellipse Circle off Constitution Avenue in Washington DC.
 Gordon had previously explored the more remote areas of Death Valley numerous times, once with the famed photographer Brett Weston during a side trip to Saline Valley Warm Springs while heading down to Baja California in the early 1960s.

-Hal and Shelly ended up moving out to the old Ballarat ghost town in Panamint Valley on January 1, 1970, living there for few years while Hal did a variety of heavy labor jobs including a few stints at local area mines.
+Hal and Shelly ended up moving out to the old Ballarat ghost town in Panamint Valley on January 1, 1970, staying for few years while Hal did a variety of heavy labor jobs including some stints at local area mines.
 Gordon came out to visit the couple and during one of their exploratory excursions together the group discovered Darwin.
-Each were enamored with the town.
-By the mid 1970s, Hal and Shelly decided to move to Darwin permanently and commenced building their partially-buried passive-solar home from local field stone, salvaged wood beams, concrete when they could afford it plus any scavenged materials they could get their hands on.
+All were enamored with the town.
+By the mid 1970s, Hal and Shelly decided to move to Darwin permanently.
+They commenced building their partially-buried passive-solar home from local field stone, salvaged wood beams, concrete when they could afford it plus any scavenged materials they could get their hands on.
 Far more sophisticated than the local “troglodyte” mining dwellings, this unique home reflects some characteristics of the primitive earthen dugouts located in washes west of town.

 Brannigan began painting in 1957 shortly after his sister passed.
 During my visit he reflected on how she had won several art scholarships and was destined for a successful career in commercial art when she died unexpectedly.
 Heartbroken and unemployed, with too much time on his hands, Monty decided to pick up where she left off.
 He taught himself how to paint using common house paint dulled with flour because he “didn’t know any better and had no money to buy them anyhow.”